alfdav/curlthis/mem_docs/techContext.md

 *   **Terminal Support**: Rich formatting requires a terminal that supports ANSI color codes for optimal display.
 *   **Installation Requirements**: The installation scripts require appropriate permissions to create symlinks and modify PATH variables.
 *   **Documentation Standards**: All files require proper author attribution and documentation updates with timestamps (2025-03-06 11:34)

+## CLI Framework Implementation

+The `curlthis` application now uses Typer as its CLI framework, following the established standards:

+1. **Typer Implementation**: The application has been migrated from Click to Typer (version 0.15.1+), which provides several advantages:
+   - Built-in Rich formatting support via `rich_markup_mode="rich"`
+   - Type annotations for parameters
+   - Command groups for organizing complex CLIs
+   - Less boilerplate code

+2. **Implementation Details**:
+   - Removed the custom `RichHelpCommand` class as Typer has built-in rich formatting
+   - Added type annotations to function parameters
+   - Updated the file input handling to use `Path` from `pathlib`
+   - Added proper error handling with `typer.Exit`
+   - Maintained the Pokemon naming convention

+3. **Reference Resources**:
+   - Reference implementation: `styling_standards/python_terminal_styling/typer_template.py`
+   - Styling guide: `styling_standards/typer_styling_guide.md`
+   - Architectural Decision Record: `styling_standards/adr_001_typer_styling_standard.md`

+This migration was completed on March 6, 2025, and the application now fully complies with the CLI framework standards.
+The installation scripts were also updated to provide clearer instructions for using the application immediately after installation.
+(2025-03-06 12:36)